KSU-Mobile-Dev-Club/libgdxgame/README.md

 If you'r ever in Vim world, and don't know what the hell is going on, hit ESC.
 Then type `:q` and you'll get your terminal back :).

+If you'd like to learn how to use Vim (it's really not as complicated as people make it out to be, trust me), run `vimtutor` on the command line.

 # How to clone